stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 **Examples**:
 - **DSpace**: An open-source repository software package that provides tools for managing and accessing digital content, widely used in academic and research institutions.
-- **Omeka**: An open-source web-publishing platform for sharing digital collections and creating media-rich online exhibits, with a focus on user-friendly interfaces.
+- **Omeka**: An open-source web-publishing platform for sharing digital collections and creating media-rich online exhibits, with user-friendly interfaces.
 - **Archivematica**: An open-source digital preservation system that helps institutions manage and preserve their digital archives over the long term.
-- **Koha**: An open-source integrated library system, used world-wide by public, school, and special libraries, but also in some larger academic libraries.
+- **Koha**: An open-source integrated library system, used worldwide by public, school, and special libraries, but also in some larger academic libraries.

 ### 17. Database Management (DBMS)
 Optimize your data storage and management with open-source database solutions.
 Experience robust, scalable, and flexible tools that support your data-driven applications.